plone/plone.app.blob/README.txt

 ------------

 The easiest way to get ZODB blob support in Plone 3 using this package is to work with installations based on `zc.buildout`_.
-Other types of installation should also be possible, but might turn out to be somewhat tricky |---| please see the `FAQ`_ section below.
+Other types of installations should also be possible, but might turn out to be somewhat tricky |---| please see the `FAQ`_ section below.

 To get started you will simply need to add the package to your "eggs" and "zcml" sections, run buildout, restart your Plone instance and install the